- … will be posted and linked into the outline below after class

 - Is the Radical Populist Right after 1980 really completely different from the old, interwar right?

-- Why is there no successful Radical Rightwing Populist Party in Spain or Portugal?
+- Why was there no successful Radical Rightwing Populist Party in Spain or Portugal, and does the recent success of Vox signal the end of this pattern?

 - Why was the VB in Flanders so much more successful than the NF in Walloon?